-When I am not in the kitchen, I’m at the computer.
-When I’m not sorting family photos or writing Ancestors In Aprons, I’m generally working on A Traveler’s Library, my first blog.
-As I was reviewing a novel called A Lady Cyclist’s Guide to Kashgar, I discovered some lines by author Suzanne Joinson that definitely struck a chord with this family historian–and maybe with you as well.
+When I am not in the kitchen, I’m at the computer or looking at a family photo.
+When I started Ancestors in Aprons, I also added to my first blog, A Traveler’s Library.
+As I was reviewing a novel called A Lady Cyclist’s Guide to Kashgar on A Traveler’s Library, I discovered some lines by author Suzanne Joinson that definitely struck a chord with this family historian–and maybe with you as well.

 That seems so right to me.
 One look at an old family photo sends me spiraling back to summer on Loretta Avenue in Columbus, Ohio.
 I smell the wet grass.
 I recall sitting on the steps of the back porch watching fireflies blink.
 I smell the garlicky tomato sauce cooking next door.
 I hear kids calling each other up and down the block, taking advantage of the last shreds of light on a summer day.
 All those things are not in the photograph, but are in my memory–picked loose by the picture.